vanzll/vanzll.github.io/_pages/about.md

 <!-- Dark mode is handled globally in layout/head; local button/styles removed -->

-Zhenglin Wan (万政霖) received his B.Sc from [Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
-He is currently a research staff in [Nanyang Technological University](https://www.ntu.edu.sg/), advised by [Prof. Bo An](https://personal.ntu.edu.sg/boan/), and an incoming CS Ph.D student in [Department of Computer Science](https://www.comp.nus.edu.sg/), [National University of Singapore (NUS)](https://nus.edu.sg/).
-Previously, he spent a long time working with [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and collaborated with [Prof. Ong Yew Soon](https://www3.ntu.edu.sg/home/asysong/home.html) at [Centre for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A*STAR](https://www.a-star.edu.sg/) in Singapore.
+Hi!
+I am Zhenglin Wan (万政霖), a first-year CS Ph.D. student at [HPC-AI Lab](https://ai.comp.nus.edu.sg/) at National University of Singapore, advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/) and supported by NUS Research Scholarship.
+Previously, I served as an Research Staff in Nanyang Technological University, working with [Prof. Bo An](https://personal.ntu.edu.sg/boan/).
+I received my B.Sc from Chinese University of Hong Kong on 2025 Fall (completed undergrad in Shenzhen campus).
+I also spent a long time working with [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) at [Centre for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A*STAR](https://www.a-star.edu.sg/) in Singapore, and have interned at [Hong Kong Generative AI Research & Development Center (HKGAI)](https://www.hkgai.info/), led by [Prof. Yike Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/yikeguo) in HKUST.

 ---

 I am a RL (Reinforcement Learning) believer.
 Previously I mainly studied improving RL or inverse RL from algorithmic side: such as improving the policy diversity (like [EBC](https://arxiv.org/abs/2410.06151)) and policy expressiveness (like [GoRL](https://arxiv.org/abs/2512.02581)).
-Recently, I am focusing on Agentic RL: RL to empower LLM agents with long-horizon human-like reasoning, planning and decision-making skills.
+Recently, I am focusing on RL and LLM Agent: RL to empower LLM agents with long-horizon human-like reasoning, planning and decision-making skills.

 ---
-I am grateful to have received help and guidance for my career from so many people—such as Flint, David, Ivor, Bo, Xingrui, and many others.
+I am grateful to have received help and guidance for my career from so many people—such as Flint, Song, David, Ivor, Bo, Xingrui, and many others.
 I also understand many truly talented students may not have the opportunities to reach their full potential.
 So, if you are an undergrad or master student and believe I could offer advice, information, or opportunities that might help with your career, feel free to reach out to me by email.
 Meanwhile, I am also a student mentor in [CFAR](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A*STAR](https://www.a-star.edu.sg/) at Singapore.
 If you are interested in visiting or intern opportunities, you are welcomed to drop me an email for a chat.

 <style>
 .mentees-list {